TriKro/rsb-content/part4-evaluative_market_experiment/high-bar-smoke-test.md

 ### Potential Biases

-* Abiguity: Even more so than with other test types, it is critical to be very clear up front what "counts" and what doesn't.
+* Ambiguity: Even more so than with other test types, it is critical to be clear up front what "counts" and what doesn't.
 * Backfire effect: The reaction to disconfirming evidence by strengthening one's previous beliefs

 ### Field Tips

-* Agree what constitutes a "conversion event" before you do a high bar smoke test
+* Agree what constitutes a "conversion event" before you do a high bar smoke test.
-* Your "near miss prospects" don't count if they fill out your signup form when doing a high bar smoke test
+* Your "near miss prospects" don't count if they fill out your signup form when doing a high bar smoke test.
-* Finally, a smoke test for B2B companies
+* Finally, a smoke test for B2B companies.
 * Got a tip?
 Add a tweetable quote by emailing us: [realbook@kromatic.com](mailto:realbook@kromatic.com)

 ## Case Studies